Ruturajkolhar/Exploratory-Data-Analysis-EDA-/README.md

 Libraries: Pandas,Numpy,Matplotlib,Seaborn

 # Steps in EDA include
-Understanding the data size,column name,cloumn data types & summary statistics, checked for missing data fixed it by filling or removing with average imputation or by droping.
+> Understanding the data size,column name,cloumn data types & summary statistics, checked for missing data fixed it by filling or removing with average imputation or by droping.

-Checked the relation between variables how they are coorelated with each other by using pairplot, analysed individual columns to understand distributions.
+> Checked the relation between variables how they are coorelated with each other by using pairplot, analysed individual columns to understand distributions.

-Carried out outlier detection steps to make the dataset free from the outliers by using the boxplot to identify outlier and removing them by using statistical ways.
+> Carried out outlier detection steps to make the dataset free from the outliers by using the boxplot to identify outlier and removing them by using statistical ways.

-Created Visualizations to better understand data such as bar chart, boxplot, histograms, kdeplot like how is the data distributed.
+> Created Visualizations to better understand data such as bar chart, boxplot, histograms, kdeplot like how is the data distributed.

+# Purpose of EDA
+We carry EDA to prepare the data for fitting ML algorithms.
+Without EDA, analysis or modeling may fail due to poor data quality, unexamined assumptions, or overlooked insights, to avoid with such errors we perform EDA.